sinoz/coroutines/README.md

   implicit def toSuspendable3[A, B, C, Y, R](c: Any): Suspendable3[A, B, C, Y, R] = c.asInstanceOf[Suspendable3[A, B, C, Y, R]]
 ```

-which helps IntelliJ IDEA with proper error reporting.
+which also helps IntelliJ IDEA and other IDE's with proper error reporting as types will be known at compile-time.

 ```$xslt
   def main(args: Array[String]): Unit = {